trekhleb/links-detector/articles/printed_links_detection/printed_links_detection.md

 Next, I'm going to preprocess the images by doing the following:

 - **Resize** each image to the width of `1024px` (they are too big originally and have a width of `3024px`)
-- **Crop** each image to make them squared (this is optional and we could just resize the image by simply squeezing it, but I want the model to be trained on realistic proportions of `https:` boxes).
+- **Crop** each image to make them squared (this is optional, and we could just resize the image by simply squeezing it, but I want the model to be trained on realistic proportions of `https:` boxes).
 - **Rotate** image if needed by applying the [exif](https://en.wikipedia.org/wiki/Exif) metadata.
 - **Greyscale** the image (we don't need the model to take the colors into consideration).
 - **Increase brightness**